-The human ear can hear the sound between frequencies of 20 Hz to 20,000 Hz.
-Thus, audible range or range of hearing is between 20 Hz to 20,000 Hz; for human beings.
-However, children under 5 years of age can hear the sound upto 25000 Hz.
+Human ear can hear the sound between frequencies of 20 Hz to 20,000 Hz.
+So, audible range or range of hearing is between 20 Hz to 20,000 Hz, for human beings.
+However, children under 5 years of age can hear sounds upto 25000 Hz.
 Some animals can hear sounds beyond or below the hearing range of humans.

 Sound, below the frequency of 20Hz is called infrasonic or infrasound.
 Infrasound is produced because of very slow vibration.
-For example; simple pendulum produces sound below 20Hz.
-Human being cannot hear infrasound as their ears are not adapted to hear the sound of such range.
+For example, simple pendulum produces sound below 20Hz.
+Human beings cannot hear infrasound as their ears are not adapted to hear the sound of such a low frequency.

 Bats catch their prey by producing ultrasound.
-Bat produces ultrasound and detects the reflected sound waves coming from any obstacle; such as a prey.
+Bat produces ultrasound and detects the reflected sound waves coming from an obstacle, such as a prey.
 By detecting the reflection of ultrasound, bat understands the position and type of prey or of any obstacle in the way.
 Some aquatic animals, such as dolphin, also use ultrasound to catch their prey.

-Ultrasound is sound waves of high frequency.
+Ultrasound is the sound wave of high frequency.
 Because of high frequency, ultrasound is associated with more energy and can penetrate upto a large extent.
 This characteristic of ultrasound makes it very useful for many purposes.
 Some of its uses are given here:

 The full form of SONAR is SOund Navigation And Ranging.
 This is a device which is used to measure depth of sea bed, locate scraps, wrecks, submarines of enemies, etc. in the water by producing ultrasound.
 It is fitted over ships and submarines.